The stochastic evolution of an infinite population with logistic-type interaction: Introduction

-The present article consists of two parts.
-First, in Sections 4 and 5 we prove Theorem \ref{1tm} where we state that for each $\mu_0\in \mathcal{P}_{\rm exp}$, the Fokker-Planck equation \eqref{FPE} for $(L, \mathcal{F},\mu_0)$ has a unique solution $\mu_t\in \mathcal{P}_{\rm exp}$.
+The remainder of this article consists of three parts.
+In the first part, Sections 2 and 3, we introduce technicalities (Sect.
+2) and formulate the results as Theorems \ref{1tm} and \ref{2tm} (Sect.
+3).
+In the second part, Sections 4 and 5, we prove Theorem \ref{1tm}, which states that for each $\mu_0\in \mathcal{P}_{\rm exp}$, the Fokker-Planck equation \eqref{FPE} for $(L, \mathcal{F},\mu_0)$ has a unique solution $\mu_t\in \mathcal{P}_{\rm exp}$.
 Certain properties of this solution are also described.
-Here uniqueness is meant in the class of all measures for which the very solution of this equation can be defined, see Definition \ref{1df}.
+Here, uniqueness is meant in the class of all measures for which the very solution of this equation can be defined, see Definition \ref{1df}.
 Among the key ingredients of the proof we mention: (a) the proper choice of the domain $\mathcal{F}$, see \eqref{X18}; (b) the proof that every solution of \eqref{FPE} for $(L, \mathcal{F},\mu_0)$ lies in $\mathcal{P}_{\rm exp}$, see Lemma \ref{01lm}; (c) the result of \cite{KK} where the evolution of states $t\mapsto \mu_t\in \mathcal{P}_{\rm exp}$ describing the stochastic dynamics governed by (\ref{L}) was obtained with the help of correlation functions.
-Typically, the domain $\mathcal{F}$ is taken as a subset of the set $C_{\rm b}(\Gamma)$ of all bounded continuous functions, and $L$ is supposed to have the property $L:\mathcal{F}\to C_{\rm b}(\Gamma)$, or at least $L:\mathcal{F}\to B_{\rm b}(\Gamma)$, where the latter is the set of all bounded measurable functions.
-However, the presence of the quadratic term in (\ref{L}) makes such a property barely possible since in proving that $LF$ is bounded the sign of this quadratic term cannot be taken into account.
-In our approach, we take $\mathcal{F}\subset C_{\rm b}(\Gamma)$ and define solutions of (\ref{FPE}) as maps $t\mapsto \mu_t$ for which $LF$ is $\mu_t$-integrable for (Lebesgue) almost all $t>0$, see Definition \ref{1df}.
+Typically, the domain $\mathcal{F}$ is taken as a subset of the set of all bounded continuous functions $C_{\rm b}(\Gamma)$, and $L$ is supposed to have the property $L:\mathcal{F}\to C_{\rm b}(\Gamma)$, or at least $L:\mathcal{F}\to B_{\rm b}(\Gamma)$, where the latter is the set of all bounded measurable functions.
+However, the presence of the quadratic term in (\ref{L}) makes such a property barely possible since in proving that $LF$ is bounded, the sign of this quadratic term cannot be taken into account.
+In our approach, we take $\mathcal{F}\subset C_{\rm b}(\Gamma)$ and define solutions of (\ref{FPE}) as maps $t\mapsto \mu_t$ for which $LF$ is absolutely $\mu_t$-integrable for (Lebesgue) almost all $t>0$, see Definition \ref{1df}.
 The construction of $\mathcal{F}$ is made in such a way that $\pm L^{\pm} F \geq 0$ for each $F\in \mathcal{F}$, see \eqref{0d}.
-This allows one to keep track on the sign of the quadratic term in $L^{-}$.
+This allows one to keep track of the sign of the quadratic term in $L^{-}$.